EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Evaluation

-\paragraph{Models:}We study both open- and closed-source large language models (LLMs) in code generation.
-For open-source models, we evaluate \xxx with Incoder-1B/6B~\cite{Fried2022InCoderAG}, StartCoder~\cite{Li2023StarCoderMT}, CodeGen-2B/6B-mono~\cite{nijkamp2022codegen}, Magicoder-S-CL-7B, Magicoder-S-DS-6.7B~\cite{Wei2023MagicoderSC}, WizardCoder-15B-V1.0~\cite{Luo2023WizardCoderEC}, InstructCodeT5p-16b~\cite{wang2023codet5+}, Mistral-7B-v0.1, Mistral-7B-Instruct-v0.2~\cite{Jiang2023Mistral7}, CodeLlama-7b-Python-hf, CodeLlama-13b-Python-hf~\cite{Rozire2023CodeLO} since these open-source models have obtained SOTA pass@1 in the HumanEval and MBPP datasets.
-For closed-source models, we evaluated \xxx with GPT-3.5, GPT-4 \cite{OpenAI2023GPT4TR}, PaLM-2-chat-bison~\cite{Chowdhery2022PaLMSL}, claude-instant-1, and gemini-pro \cite{Anil2023GeminiAF} since we observe that these models obtain high pass@1 in code generation datasets (e.g., HumanEval \cite{chen2021evaluating}, MBPP \cite{Austin2021ProgramSW}).
+\paragraph{Models:} We evaluate both open- and closed-source LLMs in code generation.
+For open-source models, we evaluate \xxx with CodeLlama-hf family (i.e., 7B, 13b, 34b, and 70B), CodeLlama-Instruct-hf family (i.e., 7B, 13b, 34b, and 70B), deepseek-coder-instruct (i.e., 1.3B and 6.7B) and base models (i.e., 6.7B and 33B), Phind-CodeLlama-34B (i.e., v1 and v2), starcoder, starcoderbase, and starcoder2 (i.e., 3B, 7B, and 15B), WizardCoder (i.e., 13B and 15B), XwinCoder (i.e., 13B and 34B), Yi models (34B, 34B-Chat, and 200K version), and five widely proposed SOTA models, i.e., Magicoder-6.7B, Mistral-7B, octocoder, Artigenz-6.7B, CodeFuse-33B, and codegemma-7b\footnote{The model names are extracted from Hugging Face model card.} since these open-source models have obtained SOTA pass@1 in the HumanEval and MBPP datasets.
+For closed-source models, we evaluated \xxx with GPT-3.5, GPT-4~\cite{GPT4}, and claude-3, since we observe that these models obtain high pass@1 in code generation datasets (e.g., HumanEval \cite{chen2021evaluating}, MBPP \cite{Austin2021ProgramSW}).
 For GPT-3.5 models, we experiment with GPT-3.5-turbo-0301, GPT-3.5-turbo-0613, and GPT-3.5-turbo-1106 which represent three different versions of the GPT-3.5.
 For GPT-4 models, we experiment with GPT-4-turbo and GPT-4~(GPT-4-0613).
-All together, we study 13 open-sourced LLMs and 8 closed-sourced LLMs.
-For each LLM, we first collect the code that is correctly generated for each coding problem, then execute these correct code and calculate the efficiency metrics we introduce in Section~\ref{sec:efficiency_metric}.
+For the claude-3 model, we evaluate the sonnet and haiku versions.
+For each LLM, we first collect the code that is correctly generated for each coding problem (i.e., they can pass all test cases provided by the dataset), then execute these correct code and calculate the efficiency metrics (See~\cref{sec:efficiency_metric}).

-\paragraph{Prompt:}As shown in \cref{fig:template}, our prompt design follows the MBPP code generation prompt, where the prompt first provides the task description and then provides a few examples with input and output pairs.
+\paragraph{Prompt:}Our prompt follows the MBPP code generation prompt, where the prompt first provides the task description and then provides a few examples with input and output pairs.
 Each example has an explanation of the rationality of the output.
-The prompt also has the assertion part which intends to constrain the function signature with a specific format of input and output.
+The prompt also has the assertion part, which intends to constrain the function signature with the input and output format.